thoughtbot/guides/best-practices/README.md

 CSS
 ---

+* Document the project's CSS architecture (the README, component library or style guide are good places to do this), including things such as:
+  * Organization of stylesheet directories and Sass partials
+  * Selector naming convention
+  * Code linting tools and configuration
+  * Browser support
 * Use Sass.
 * Use [Autoprefixer][autoprefixer] to generate vendor prefixes based on the project-specific browser support that is needed.